AltairaLabs/astro-ai-coauther/README.md

 - Select a feedback category
 - Leave comments and suggestions

-### 4. View collected feedback
+### 4. View the Enhanced Dashboard

-Navigate to `/_ai-coauthor/dashboard` to see all collected feedback with:
+Navigate to `/_ai-coauthor/dashboard` to see:

+**Summary Statistics**
 - Total feedback count and average rating
+- Number of pages with feedback
+- Category distribution

+**Analytics & Insights**
+- Page performance table with status indicators
+- Feedback trends over time
+- Category breakdown visualization
+- Action items prioritized by urgency

+**Export Options**
+- Download feedback as JSON, CSV, or Markdown
-- Feedback grouped by page
+- Filter by page, category, rating, or date
-- Timestamp and category for each entry
+- Share reports with stakeholders

 ---